devops-moonwalkers/gcp-infra/README.md

 1. If you don't have it yet, install gcloud [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)
 2. In GCP, create a new project that you'll use for our Terraform infrastructure.
 3. In that project, create a service account and authenticate terraform to GCP - see the [Add Credentials section](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started#adding-credentials)
-4. In that project, create a Cloud Storage bucket called
+4. In that project, [create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets).
+Set the bucket name to something unique, for example

-    *devops-temp-statebucket-yourname*
+    `devops-temp-statebucket-yourname`

-    - Select region `us-central1`
+    **Note**: When creating a bucket, be careful the select the same region that you will use in your Terraform configuration.

     [See here on how to create a bucket](https://cloud.google.com/storage/docs/creating-buckets)